 I usually plan a trip with a set budget in mind.
 When I was planning my recent trip to Tokyo, I did a bit of research to get a feel for how much things like transportation, food, and accommodation would cost.
 I used this information to decide how much money I would need to spend on the whole trip.
-I attempt to set a daily budget and try to use only cash or debit when paying for things– I avoid using my credit card at all times.
+I attempt to set a daily budget and try to use only cash or debit when paying for things — I avoid using my credit card at all times.

 I try to walk or use the cheapest forms of public transportation once at a destination.
-Also, I’m at the point where I’ll pick and choose which tourist attractions provide the best value: I realise I don’t need to see everything, and am not interested in spending money on a random museum/shrine/temple just because it’s listed in my guidebook!
+Also, I’m at the point where I’ll pick and choose which tourist attractions provide the best value: I realize I don’t need to see everything, and am not interested in spending money on a random museum/shrine/temple just because it’s listed in my guidebook!
 If money is an issue, I always advise people to only pay to see the things they truly care about.

 You’re an English teacher.
 How did you get into that job?

-After getting my Bachelor’s degree, I taught ESL in the South of France for a year, through a English teaching assistant program offered by the French embassy.
+After getting my bachelor’s degree, I taught ESL in the South of France for a year, through a English teaching assistant program offered by the French embassy.
 During my time in France, I met a French girl who was teaching at a boarding school just outside of London.
 It was then that I learned about the existence of international schools, which are schools that cater to the expat children of families who have relocated abroad for whatever reason.
-The language of instruction in most of these schools is English and many of them follow a Canadian, American, or British curriculum.
+The language of instruction in most of these schools is English, and many of them follow a Canadian, American, or British curriculum.

-When I discovered that to teach in these types of schools I would need to get a Canadian or American teaching license, I returned home and got certified to teach Elementary and Secondary school English and French.
+When I discovered that to teach in these types of schools I would need to get a Canadian or American teaching license, I returned home and got certified to teach elementary and secondary school English and French.
 It was the best decision ever!
 I secured an international teaching job in Mexico and never looked back.
 I’ve since taught in international schools in London and Hong Kong.
 In between I went back to Canada and taught French in a high school, but the draw of international travel made me move back abroad after a year.